-All those half-off sales could also take a toll on margins, which were already narrower than they were a year ago because of the rising cost of goods and transportation, Niemira added.
+But all those 40%, 50% and 60%-off sales will take a toll on margins, which were already narrower than they were a year ago because of the rising cost of materials and transportation.

 |What we want Apple to unveil at WWDC|

 |Big Data knows you're sick, tired and depressed|

 |Your car is a giant computer - and it can be hacked|